getcarina/getcarina.com/_best-practices/container-ecosystem-kubernetes.md

 Docker.

 Key Kubernetes concepts such as *services*,
-*labels* and *replication controllers* are ways to enhance *pods*.
+*labels* and *replication controllers* are ways to enhance pods.
 Pods also enable users to declare the intended state their containers should hold and have Kubernetes enforce.
-Therefore, it is safe to say that Kubernetes does not even know what an application or microservice actually is; it only know how you wish to collect and manage your containers, including adherence to requirements such as resource allocation for containers, affinity, replication, and load balancing.
+Therefore, it is safe to say that Kubernetes does not even know what an application or microservice actually is; it only knows how you wish to collect and manage your containers, including adherence to requirements such as resource allocation, affinity, replication, and load balancing.
-Anything more than that is beyond the scope of Kubernetes.

 #### Volumes